aoliao12138/ReRF/README.md

 You can follow [DVGO](https://github.com/sunset1995/DirectVoxGO#:~:text=Extention%20to%20new%20dataset) to adjust it.

 ## Acknowledgement
 The code base is originated from the [DVGO](https://github.com/sunset1995/DirectVoxGO) implementation.
-We borrowed some codes from [Multi-view Neural Human Rendering (NHR)](https://github.com/wuminye/NHR).
+We borrowed some codes from [Multi-view Neural Human Rendering (NHR)](https://github.com/wuminye/NHR) and [torch-dct](https://github.com/jbojar/torch-dct).

 ## Citation
 ```